 6. Lack of consistency and constancy.
-This leads to poor performance and absence of positive character.
-Many Christians are not consistent and steadfast, when it comes to their aspiration for success.
-They think success comes by a little effort.
+This leads to poor performance and an absence of positive character.
+Many Christians are not consistent and steadfast when it comes to their aspiration for success.
+They think success comes with a little effort.
 If you read the story of Isaac in Genesis 26:15-22, you will see that he kept on digging the wells until he dug one which nobody quarreled with him over.
 He never gave up.

 Many people lack that staying power that keeps on doing the same thing long enough for success to come.
 They give up so soon.
 Elijah asked his servant to keep going again until the seventh time when he gave what he considered to be a report good enough (1 Kings 18:43-44).

 7. Complacency.
 Complacency is the mother of mediocrity.
 Complacent Christians make no serious attempt to improve continuously on their work and they wonder why business, customers, and good things are passing them by.
 If as a Christian you are going to succeed in life, you must not be complacent.
 A complacent person folds his arms waiting for success to come to him.
-Amos 6:1 says, “Woe to the complacent in Zion…” (The New American Bible).
+Amos 6:1 says, “Woe to you who are complacent in Zion…” (New International Version).
 The rich farmer in Luke 12:16-20 was complacent after the unexpected bountiful harvest on his farm.
 All he planned to do after storing his harvest was to be enjoying himself.
 However, that night, God demanded his life from him.

 If you engage in a business where you make dishonest gains through buying and selling stolen goods, etc. you cannot succeed because you are trying to prosper at the expense of somebody else.
 You may gather, but the wind will blow it away!
 “He that is greedy of gain troubles his own house; but he that hates bribes shall live” (Proverbs 15:27 American Standard Version).
-Also, Proverbs 28:8 says, “He who increases his wealth by usury and unjust means shall leave it for him who is kind to the poor” (The Holy Bible from Ancient Eastern Manuscripts).
+Also, Proverbs 28:8 says, “Whoever increases wealth by taking interest or profit from the poor amasses it for another, who will be kind to the poor” (New International Version).

 The Bible says the gift of a man (Proverbs 18:16).
 Your material or financial gifts will make room for him.
 This is also true of spiritual gifts.
 Generosity can open doors for you.
 It is this generosity that the world has abused and turned to bribery.
 The Bible condemns bribery as we have seen earlier.
 However, the Bible says a generous soul shall be made fat (Proverbs 11:25).
 Generosity pays!

-“Whenever we have the opportunity, we should do good to everyone” (Galatians 6:10 New Living Translation) Ephesians 5:16 says, “Use every chance you have for doing good” (New Century Version) According to Proverbs 3:27, “Whenever you possibly can, do good to those who need it.
-Never tell your neighbour to wait until tomorrow if you can help them now” (Today’s English Version).
-The people you help may not necessarily be the one that will repay you, and you shouldn’t even expect them to repay you.
+The Bible says as we have the opportunity, let us do good to all, especially to those who are of the household of faith (Galatians 6:10) Ephesians 5:16 says, “Use every chance you have for doing good, because these are evil times” (New Century Version).
+According to Proverbs 3:27, “Whenever you possibly can, do good to those who need it.
+Never tell your neighbors to wait until tomorrow if you can help them now” (Good News Translation).
+The people you help may not necessarily be the ones that will repay you, and you shouldn’t even expect them to repay you.
 God knows how to pay you back.

 It has been rightly said that whatever you make happen for somebody, God will make happen for you.
-I cannot agree less with God’s servant, Zig Ziglar who said, “You’ll always have everything in life that you want, if you’ll help enough other people get what they want.”
+I cannot agree less with God’s servant, Zig Ziglar who said, “You can have everything in life you want, if you will just help enough other people get what they want.”
 The secret is: don’t live for yourself.
 God told me some years ago “If you live for yourself, you will die a small man.”
 Don’t die a small man.
 Begin to give of yourself to people today.
 Some may abuse it, but several others will appreciate it.
 In any case, you are not doing it for them to thank you, but you are sowing a seed for yourself and you will reap it in due season if you faint not (Galatians 6:9).

 11. Trying to please everybody.
 This is very important in order to balance the last point I made.
 That you should do good to people does not mean that you should try to please all.
 It is not possible to please everybody.